The Best SBA Lenders For Small Businesses (& How To Choose The Right Lender For Your Needs)

-Newtek Small Business Finance bills itself as “Your Business Solutions Company.”
-One of those solutions is providing funding for small businesses.
-This includes SBA loans, as Newtek is listed as one of the top SBA lenders.
+Newtek Small Business Finance provides funding for small businesses, including SBA loans.
+In fact, Newtek is listed as one of the top SBA lenders.

 Newtek doesn’t specify what SBA loans it specializes in.
-However, the company does state that borrowers can receive as much as $15 million to be used for a variety of business purposes.
+However, the company does state that borrowers can receive as much as $15 million to be used for various business purposes.
 Repayment terms are as long as 25 years.
-Newtek also helps borrowers affected by the coronavirus with Economic Injury Disaster Loans.

-Wells Fargo Bank is one of the most well-known in the world.
-Founded in 1852, Wells Fargo has grown to serve over 70 million customers with its selection of personal, small business, and commercial financial products.
-Business owners that are looking for the best funding options can use the bank’s online services or visit one of over 8,000 branches.
+Wells Fargo Bank is one of the most well-known banks in the world.
+Business owners looking for the best funding options can use the bank’s online services or visit one of over 8,000 branches.